EntCollNet/BugFlow/modules/module_1/module_1A.md

-# Module 1A: Inventory and Taxonomy Update (Pre-digitization)
+# Module 1A: Inventory and Taxonomy Update

 ## Module Purpose:
 This module outlines the process of assembling and and updating a species-level inventory for a collection prior to specimen-level digitization.
 It includes the process of re-curating the specimens and transfer to archival storage in preparation for digitization.
 Key pieces of data to be acquired by this workflow include: Current Species Name and Higher Classification, Specimen Count, Biogeographic Region, Storage Location.